STAND UP WORKSHOPS

-Any Texas A&M faculty or staff member, including graduate & professional students who serve in an advisory capacity, may register to attend.
-Participants may choose to attend only the Green Dot virtual overview, only the STAND Up virtual overview, or both - either on the same date or on different dates.
+Any Texas A&M faculty or staff member, including graduate & professional students who serve in an advisory capacity, may register to attend using the form at the bottom of this page.
+Participants may choose to attend only the Green Dot virtual overview, only the STAND Up virtual overview, or both.

-Below is the Fall 2021 schedule of Step In Stand Up Mini Sessions:
+Fall 2023 Step In Stand Up Mini Session:

 |Date||Location||Green Dot Virtual Overview||STAND Up Virtual Overview|